awslabs/Agent-EvalKit/templates/eval-plan-template.md

 ### 5.1 Evaluation Code Structure

 <!--
-The code structure below will be adjusted based on your evaluation requirements and existing agent codebase.
+ACTION REQUIRED: The code structure below will be adjusted based on your evaluation requirements and existing agent codebase.
 This is the recommended starting structure.
 Only adjust it if necessary.
 -->

 ```Recommended evaluation code structure.